-Distractions are impossible to avoid.
+Distractions.
+They’re impossible to avoid.

 This is a fact I’ve learned to live with—especially when it comes to writing time.
 Whether it’s my cats getting into a fight, a fantasy football injury update, or even getting up for the bathroom, it’s all the same thing: distraction.
 It happens to the best of us.
 It happens to all of us.

 If you’re a writer, you might fear distraction.
 You might wish you could sit down and write and not be bothered until you’re done.
 But distraction really isn’t that bad.
 In fact, it can actually be helpful.
+Here’s why:

 Imagine you’ve sat down in your favorite chair in front of your computer, your notebook, or whatever it is that you write in or on.
 Imagine that between your butt and that seat, there’s a layer of super glue.
 And between the legs of the chair and the floor, there’s more superglue.
 You’re literally stuck there for the day.
-(I mean, I suppose you could keep pulling until your pants tear, but in this hypothetical situation, you’re wearing your favorite pair of pants.
+(I suppose you could keep pulling until your pants tear, but in this hypothetical situation, you’re wearing your favorite pair of pants.
 Would you really do that to your favorite pair of pants?)

 Doesn’t this hypothetical sound horrible?
 This is what we’re doing when we say we’re not getting up or getting distracted—we’re gluing ourselves to our chairs, and therefore stifling our creativity without even knowing it.

 Distractions boost creativity because they give us distance from our writing.
 We need that.
 When we work on the same project for too long, we eventually get tired of it.
 For writers, that’s especially bad because it’ll come through in our writing.
 If we’re bored by our own work, why should anyone else be excited by it?

 Furthermore, when we step away from our writing, our unconscious mind works on it for us.
 That plot hole we just discovered might be filled by the time we return, without us consciously thinking about it.
 The mind is a powerful thing—especially when given a little rest.